 If you’re interested in the field of cybersecurity, you have a couple of choices.
 You can get a certification focused on cybersecurity.
 Or, you can get an entry-level IT job and start gaining first-hand experience.
 Entry-level jobs give you experience, while you work up to advanced training in cybersecurity.

 A number of organizations, private companies, and government agencies love to hire cybersecurity experts.
-The following jobs for cybersecurity are great entry points:
+The following cyber security entry-level jobs are great starting points::

 - Network Administrator